 How to make Prosecco & Strawberry Cupcakes

-Use a cupcake corer to make a hole in the centre of each cake, then fill the hole with strawberry jam.
-To make the buttercream, mix together the icing sugar, butter, milk and prosecco extract until it is smooth.
+Use a cupcake corer to make a hole in the centre of each cupcake, drizzle some prosecco syrup over each cupcake, then fill the hole with strawberry jam.
+To make the buttercream, mix together the icing sugar, butter, milk and prosecco syrup until it is smooth.
 Pipe it on top of each cupcake.
-Decorate with fresh strawberries and gold star sprinkles.
+Decorate with fresh strawberries and sprinkles.

 How long do the cupcakes last for and can they be frozen?